verilog-to-routing/vtr-verilog-to-routing/doc/vpr/command_line_usage.rst

     **Default:** ``on`` if timing-driven placement is specified, ``off`` otherwise.

-.. option:: -block_dist <int>

-    .. deprecated:: 7.0

-    Specifies that the placement algorithm should print out an estimate of the circuit critical path, assuming that each inter-block connection is between blocks a (horizontal) distance of block_dist logic blocks apart.
-    This setting affects statistics output only, not optimization  behaviour.

-    **Default:** ``1`` (Currently the code that prints out this lower bound is #ifdef ’ed out in place.c -- define PRINT_LOWER_BOUND in place.c to reactivate it.)

 .. option:: -inner_num <float>

     The number of moves attempted at each temperature is inner_num *  num_blocks^(4/3) in the circuit.